Innovative Applications of Research and Science (4.5 credits)

 "I really liked the course!”

-Read the story of Maria Ulan (Lnu.se) Maria is a doctoral student in computer and information science at Linnaeus University, and also one of the former participants at this doctoral course.
+Read the story of Maria Ulan (Lnu.se) Maria is a doctoral student in computer and information science at Linnaeus University.
+She is one of the former participants at this doctoral course.

 Martina Lago, Innovation Advisor, Linnaeus University